pencels/pencels.github.io/_posts/2023-08-30-graph-algorithms-detecting-cycles.md

 ### Breadth-First Search (BFS)

 BFS is similar to DFS.
-It's goal is to visit every node you can reach from a given starting node.
-However, it's strategy is different.
+Its goal is to visit every node you can reach from a given starting node.
+However, its strategy is different.
 It prefers traversing rings of nodes that move out from the starting node.
 This is what makes it "breadth-first," since the traversal at any given point is broader than it is deeper into the graph.

 <img src="/assets/graph-algorithms/bfs.png" alt="Visual representation of a breadth-first search on a graph." />